 CEBRA Governance Structure

-The Advisory Board provides advice on the operations of the Centre to the Managing Director on the research and policy framework.
-Also the Advisory Board oversees the application of relevant professional standards, the progress and performance of research and outcomes, the dissemination of knowledge and the promotion of the Centre.
-The Advisory Board is representative of broad-ranging interests and includes:
+The CEBRA Board provides advice on the operations of the Centre to the CEO on the research and policy framework.
+Also the Board oversees the application of relevant professional standards, the progress and performance of research and outcomes, the dissemination of knowledge and the promotion of the Centre.
+The Board is representative of broad-ranging interests and includes:

 - Prof Peter Taylor (UoM – Mathematics and Statistics)

-The Scientific Advisory Committee will oversee the scientific quality of Centre outputs and will manage the review process for completed documents, thereby ensuring the scientific excellence of project outcomes.
-It will comprise the following individuals:
+The Scientific Research Panel will oversee the scientific quality of Centre outputs and will manage the review process for completed documents, thereby ensuring the scientific excellence of project outcomes.
+The Chair of the Scientific Research Panel is:

-The Centre's Scientific Advisory Committee members have considerable experience in undertaking and managing consultancies, scientific reviews and conventional individual-based and team-based scientific research, and will be able to offer independent advice on the relevance and practicality of research proposals as well as the scientific quality of research outputs.
+The Centre's Scientific Research Panel members have considerable experience in undertaking and managing consultancies, scientific reviews and conventional individual-based and team-based scientific research, and will be able to offer independent advice on the relevance and practicality of research proposals as well as the scientific quality of research outputs.

 Research Partners Panel